gagan2u2002/Util/README.md

 # Util - Utility functions
-This project have utility function which we used for common purpose for development - like file reading (xml , excel , properties , Word, csv)
+This project have utility function which we used for common purpose for development - like file reading (xml , excel , properties , Word, csv files)
 Also have some geric functions.